Sleyter2616/Masterworks/README.md

 The app also has a non working starting outline of what we could use to list the data after transformation.
 In order to run this scrapper, we have to navigate into the dist folder and run `node scrape_and_save.mjs` This will create a listings_data.json file with all of the information for each property on each page of the search.
-The next steps would be to then filter through this Json file and extract the neccesary data.
+The next steps would be to then filter through this JSON file and extract the neccesary data, and store it in some database and use it for the future.

 # Getting Started with Create React App